Slydr: Slide Puzzle Game

 What Are The Key Features?

-Four distinct modifiers (Fog of War, Ice Tiles, Locked Tiles, Mirror Mode) that alter board mechanics and movement rules.
+Four distinct modifiers (Fog of War, Ice Tiles, Locked Tiles, Mirror Mode) that alter board mechanics.

-Allows users to import images from their local library to generate custom puzzle boards with built-in cropping tools.
+Allows users to import images from their local library to generate custom puzzle boards.

-Zero server connectivity, no third-party trackers, and no analytics; all photo processing occurs locally on the device.
+Zero server connectivity, no third-party trackers, and no analytics.

 How much does it cost?